submariner-io/submariner-website/src/content/deployment/subctl/_index.en.md

 | `--verbose`                         | Produce verbose logs during connectivity verification
 | `--only`                            | Comma separated list of specific verifications to perform
 | `--enable-disruptive`               | Enable verifications which are potentially disruptive to your deployment

+### benchmark

+#### benchmark throughput

+`subctl benchmark throughput <kubeconfig1> <kubeconfig2>`

+The `benchmark throughput` command runs a throughput benchmark test between two clusters.
+When running `benchmark throughput` command, two type of tests will be issued:

+* Pod to Pod - gateway to gateway
+* Pod tp Pod - non-gateway to non-gateway

+#### benchmark latency

+`subctl benchmark latency <kubeconfig1> <kubeconfig2>`

+The `benchmark latency` command runs a latency benchmark test between two clusters.
+When running `benchmark latency` command, two type of tests will be issued:

+* Pod to Pod - gateway to gateway
+* Pod tp Pod - non-gateway to non-gateway

 ### version